Kumar-AyushD/MERN-BLOG/README.md

 - Implement a feature for users to like and share blogs.

 ## Contact
-For any additional information, feel free to contact me.
+For any additional information, feel free to reach out to me.

 Enjoy reading on Ayush's Blog!